 Van den Berg says the implementation of GDPR has seen surging demand from organisations that process privacy sensitive data to ensure their data can be stored under Dutch law.

 “For many of our clients, such as Erasmus MC, the municipality of Delft, and pension insurer Brand New Day, it’s important to have their data physically close by,” says Van den Berg.

-“Thanks to this acquisition we can accommodate clients in the greater Amsterdam region with a data centre in their own backyard.”
+“Thanks to this acquisition we can accommodate clients in the greater Amsterdam region with a data center in their own backyard.”